molu8bits/snort-siem-grafana/README.md

 # Snort2 grafana dashboard

+While production IDS/IPS still wait for Snort3 where JSON logging is available (or Suricata) it may be useful give elasticity of logs handling given by Elasticsearch and Grafana for Snort2

 Project is based on existing grafana security dashboard but removes existing hard-coded dependencies and provides all configuration details for Snort, Barnyard2, Elasticsearch and Grafana.